Data breach notification laws: State laws

 has been acquired or is reasonably believed to have been acquired by an unauthorized person, and is reasonably likely to cause substantial harm to the individuals to whom the information relates."
 This leaves room for some interpretation (will it cause substantial harm?); but breaches of encrypted data need not be reported.
 Nor must it be reported if data has been obtained or viewed by unauthorized individuals as long as there is no reason to believe they will use the data in harmful ways.

 The National Conference of State Legislatures maintains a list of enacted and proposed security breach notification laws.
+Alabama and South Dakota enacted their data breach notification laws in 2018, making them the final states to do so.

 Some of the state differences in data breach notification laws include thresholds of harm suffered from data breaches, the need to notify certain law enforcement or consumer credit agencies, broader definitions of personal information, and differences in penalties for non-compliance.

-Federal Data Breach Notification Law History

-As of August 2021, there is no federal data breach notification law.
+Federal law

 The first proposed federal data breach notification law was introduced to Congress in 2003, but it never exited the Judiciary Committee.
 Similarly, a number of bills that would establish a national standard for data security breach notification have been introduced in the U.S. Congress, but none passed in the 109th Congress.
 In fact, in 2007, three federal data breach notification laws were proposed, but none passed Congress.
 In his 2015 State of the Union speech, President Obama proposed new legislation to create a national data breach standard that would establish a 30-day notification requirement from the discovery of a breach.
 This led to President Obama's 2015 Personal Data Notification & Protection Act (PDNPA) proposal.
 This would have created federal notification guidelines and standards, but it never came out of committee.

+As of August 2021, there is no federal data breach notification law.

 Chlotia Garrison and Clovia Hamilton theorized that a potential reason for the inability to pass a federal law on data breach notifications is states' rights.
 As of now, all 50 states have varying data breach notification laws.
 Some are restrictive, while others are broad.
 While there is not a comprehensive federal law on data breach notifications, some federal laws require notifications of data breaches in certain circumstances.
 Some notable examples include: the Federal Trade Commission Act (FTC Act), the Financial Services Modernization Act (Gramm-Leach-Bliley Act), and the Health Insurance Portability and Accountability Act (HIPAA).